-Honeycrisp Apple and Date Fruit Leather ~ Gourmet Edition ~
+Honeycrisp Apple and Date Fruit Leather ~ Gourmet Edition ~Add to favorites

 I was first introduced to Honeycrisp apple about 4 years ago.
 A dear friend of ours, Ed, shared with me how this is one of his all time favorite apples.
 I hadn’t ever heard of them before but after witnessing his excitement I knew that I had to keep my eyes open for them.
 My only experience with apples growing up was separating them visually by color; red, green and yellow ones.
 I never paid attention to the names of them or even gave it much thought they all had different flavor profiles.
 In fact, I have a funny story to share about that.